northle/docs/site/docs/1.x/basics/requests.md

 ## Cookies

-You may want to get cookies sent by the user.
-Northle makes is super easy:
+To read cookies sent by the user, use `request.cookies`:

 ```ts
 const { darkMode } = this.request.cookies;